Director, SSSP/Advantage Grant Program

 - Motivates students to establish ambitious and attainable goals and standards, and supports students in achieving their goals

 - Participates in meetings and collaborates with other college departments as required; represents the SSS/Advantage program internally and externally

 - Administers the program budget and consults with various internal college departments to develop budgets and grant proposals for annual renewals; submit annual program data and reports to the US Department of Education.

 - Develops and implements communication plans to use with program staff and program students.

 - Promotes an inclusive college and program environment

-- Supervises and develops the department staff, facilitating professional opportunities to improve individual capability and managing performance against job accountabilities, department goals and the college’s strategic plan
+- Hires, trains and supervises the department staff, facilitating professional opportunities to improve individual capability and managing performance against job accountabilities, department goals and the college’s strategic plan

 - Develop student learning outcomes for the program that support the College’s strategic plan.
 Conduct periodic assessment of these student learning outcomes and make recommendations for improvement.
 Submit end of semester reports and annual unit reports to document program changes and process improvements.